John M. Auerbach, MBA

-John Auerbach is a Distinguished Professor of Practice in Health Sciences and the Director of the Institute on Urban Health Research and Practice at Northeastern University.
-He joined the University in 2012.
+Mr. Auerbach is a Distinguished Professor of Practice in Health Sciences and the director of the Institute on Urban Health Research and Practice at Northeastern University.
+He joined the university in 2012.

-From 2007 to 2012 he was the Massachusetts’s Commissioner of Public Health.
-As Commissioner he oversaw a Department with 3,100 employees and 100 separate programmatic units including those addressing chronic and infectious disease, substance abuse, environmental health, and emergency preparedness.
+From 2007 to 2012 he was the Massachusetts Commissioner of Public Health.
+As commissioner he oversaw a department with 3,100 employees and 100 programmatic units including those addressing chronic and infectious disease, substance abuse, environmental health, and emergency preparedness.
 He initiated the Mass in Motion initiative, a multi-faceted campaign to prevent obesity and promote wellness.
 He was a member of the team that implemented the state’s groundbreaking health care reform initiative.
-He was the President of the Association of State and Territorial Health Officials (ASTHO) in 2010-2011.
+He was the president of the Association of State and Territorial Health Officials (ASTHO) in 2010-11.

-Prior to his appointment as Commissioner, Auerbach had been the Executive Director of the Boston Public Health Commission, the City’s health department, for 9 years.
-Under his leadership, the Commission developed new initiatives on tobacco control, cancer, asthma, obesity, emergency preparedness as well as a broad-based and comprehensive campaign to reduce racial and ethnic health disparities.
+Prior to his appointment as commissioner, Mr. Auerbach had been the executive director of the Boston Public Health Commission, the city’s health department, for nine years.
+Under his leadership, the commission developed new initiatives on tobacco control, cancer, asthma, obesity, and emergency preparedness, as well as a broad-based and comprehensive campaign to reduce racial and ethnic health disparities.
 He served as a member of the cabinet of Mayor Thomas Menino.

 Mr. Auerbach had previously worked at the state health department for a decade, first as the chief of staff and later as an Assistant Commissioner overseeing the HIV/AIDS Bureau.
 He began his career in public health as an administrator in the Uphams Corner Community Health Center and a manager at Boston City Hospital and the Boston University School of Medicine.